 And what, exactly, have you done with your life?

-2015-present - Switzerland - bringing ideas and dreams to fruition
+2015-present - Switzerland - bringing ideas to fruition

-Finally (finally!) developing ideas that have been tugging at my sleeve for a decade or two.
-A few such projects, already built or still being carved, burnished, calibrated, or simply coaxed into being, are featured here.
+Finally (finally!) developing ideas which have been tugging at my sleeve for a decade or two.
+A few such projects, already built or still being burnished or coaxed into being, are featured here.

-All complemented by a joyous process of (half-)mastering web and other online technologies so I can build spaces that are almost as beautiful and outstanding as I would like.
+All complemented by a joyous process of (half-)mastering web and other online technologies so I can build spaces almost as beautiful and outstanding as I would like.

 2006-2014 – Geneva - World Business Council for Sustainable Development (WBCSD)